sergiocollado/potpourri/Notes_on_web_metrics.md

 # jQuery

-jQuery is a javascript library that simplifies the sintaxis and add funticonality.
+jQuery is a javascript library that simplifies the sintaxis and adds funtionality.

 You can add this library from a CDN, with: